-For further details on the content of the CURF, please see the data items list.
+For further details on the content of the CURF, please see the data item list.

-The reference period for the May 2006 Survey of Employee Earnings and Hours survey was the last pay period ending on or before 19 May 2006.
-Results from the survey were released on 20 April 2007 in the publication, Employee Earnings and Hours, Australia, May 2006 (cat. no. 6306.0).
-Development of the CURF commenced in mid-2008, following a feasibility study.
+The reference period for the most recent Employee Earnings and Hours Survey was the last pay period ending on or before 16 May 2014.
+Results from the survey were released on 22 January 2015 in the publication Employee Earnings and Hours, Australia, May 2014 (cat. no. 6306.0).

-Steps to confidentialise the data made available on the CURF are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents to ABS statistical collections.
-As a result, it may not be possible to exactly reconcile all statistics produced from the CURF with previously published statistics.
-However, these differences are not significant and should not diminish the value of the CURF in analysis.
+Steps to confidentialise the microdata are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
+As a result, it may not be possible to exactly reconcile all the statistics produced from the microdata with other published statistics.
+Further information about the steps taken to confidentialise the microdata is available through the following link CURF confidentiality.

-The ABS has conducted the Survey of Employee Earnings and Hours has been conducted since 1974, and is currently conducted on a two-yearly basis.
-The key changes made to the survey since 1974 are outlined in chapter 30 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001).
+The Survey of Employee Earnings and Hours has been conducted either annually or biennially since 1975.
+Since 1996 the survey has been conducted biennially.
+The conceptual framework used for this survey and key changes made to it since 1974 are described in Chapter 30 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001).

-Employee Earnings and Hours, Australia, Expanded CURF, Technical Manual (cat. no. 6306.0.55.002) is a key source for consultation when using the CURF.
-It includes survey objectives, methods and design; survey content; data quality and interpretation; output data items; information about the availability of results; and the content of the CURF file.
+Microdata: Employee Earnings and Hours, Australia, May 2014 (cat. no. 6306.0.55.001) is a key source of information when using the CURF.
+It includes survey objectives, content, methods and design; data quality and interpretation; output data items; information about the availability of results; and the content of the CURF file.

-Further information about the Survey of Employee Earnings and Hours is available in the Explanatory Notes and Technical Note in Employee Earnings and Hours, Australia, May 2006 (cat. no. 6306.0) and in chapter 30 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001).
+Further information about the Survey of Employee Earnings and Hours is available in the Explanatory Notes and Technical Note in Employee Earnings and Hours, Australia, May 2014 (cat. no. 6306.0) and in Chapter 30 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001).